 Some days/weeks/months later, you encounter him again.
 You are uncertain as to what the last encounter was about.
 The opening scenes were in keeping with a 'pre-adultery' encounter; yet...

 Is he interested in you, or is he simply a Wife Basher?

 You consider the mode;

 He finds a likely female for his focus.
 Likely because she is the right age, attractive enough, available enough, the kind of woman he would be likely to have an affair with.

-Hence all signs are apparent that a relationship between you was a potentiality...yet, he made no move....
+Hence all signs are apparent that a relationship between you was a precursor to and affair.....yet, he made no move....

 This next encounter seems a continuation of the previous.

 You listen, but don't hear.
 You try to understand what it is he wants.

 He it seems he does not want a female body.
 It seems, however, he wants a female ear in which to bash his wife.